- System requirements

 Accessing the web application

 Once the previous steps have been done, you should be able to access Kiuwan On-Premises entering your Kiuwan host in your browser which by default is:

-You will access you Kiuwan On-Premises installation's main login page:
+Once Kiuwan On-Premises services are started, you will be redirected to your Kiuwan On-Premises installation's main login page: